 RFEM’s ‘People and Skills’ workstream supports the local delivery of the national Rail Sector Skills Delivery Plan.
 We have 3 key areas of focus:

-- Encouraging young people to consider a career in rail
+- Encouraging young people to consider a career in rail and to study STEM (Science Technology Engineering and Maths) subjects

 - Encouraging employers to support the recruitment of more apprentices and graduates